Coloby/quartz_notes/quartz_content/PublicNotes/OS - Options.md

 		- [[qubeOS]]
 		- whonix - virt machines that looses memory like tails
 	- lightweight - I would still go to minimal arch though
+		- alpine OS
+			- security, simplicity & resource efficiency.
+			- use cases
+				- Ideal for
+					- containers, embedded systems, low-resource devices, & servers
+				- not really intended to be used w GUI
+			- different toolset than most other OS
+				- musl libc - no glibc (C Library)
+				- busy box - GNU coreutils
+				- open RC - no systemd
+				- apk - package manager
+			-
+			- Resources
+				- storage
+					- Base image is ~5 MB
+						- compared to 100–200MB for Ubuntu/CentOS
+					- installation to disk requires ~130MB
+					- container requires no more than 8 MB
+				- Boots fast
+				- consumes minimal RAM and CPU.
+			- security
+				- compiles all userland binaries, all outside the kernel w...
+				- SSP - stack smashing protection - overflows tripwires
+					- small, random value (the “canary”) is placed on the stack before the return address
+					- If a buffer overflow tries to overwrite the return address, it will also overwrite the canary
+					- Sys checks canary before returning from a function
+						- if it’s been changed, the program crashes instead of executing malicious code.
+				- PIE - Position Independent Executables
+					- userland binaries are compiled as
+					- code can be loaded at any memory address.
+					-  enables Address Space Layout Randomization (ASLR) — a security technique that randomizes where code is loaded in memory.
+					- If an attacker tries to exploit a vulnerability (like a buffer overflow), they can’t predict where to jump to — because the memory layout changes every time.
+			- n
+				- less pkgs available
 		- Antix - 300mb ram idle - no systemD, debian, 32bit
 		- Lubuntu - 500mb ram idle
 			- Ram [src](https://youtu.be/xvg3wnAzru0?t=553)